-We are a holding company and our principal asset is our 59.7% of equity interest in Virtu Financial, and we are accordingly dependent upon distributions from Virtu Financial to pay dividends, if any, taxes and other expenses.
+We are a holding company and our principal asset is our 56.9% of equity interest in Virtu Financial, and we are accordingly dependent upon distributions from Virtu Financial to pay dividends, if any, taxes and other expenses.

-We are a holding company and our principal asset is our direct and indirect ownership of 59.7% of the Virtu Financial Units as of December 31, 2022.
+We are a holding company and our principal asset is our direct and indirect ownership of 56.9% of the Virtu Financial Units as of December 31, 2024.
 We have no independent means of generating revenue.
-As the sole managing member of Virtu Financial, we cause Virtu Financial to make distributions to its equity holders, including the Founder Post-IPO Member, Virtu Employee Holdco, certain current and former members of management of the Company and their affiliates (the "Management Members") and us, in amounts sufficient to fund dividends to our stockholders in accordance with our dividend policy and, as further described below, to cover all applicable taxes payable by us and any payments we are obligated to make under the tax receivable agreements we entered into as part of the Reorganization Transactions, but we are limited in our ability to cause Virtu Financial to make these and other distributions to us (including for purposes of paying corporate and other overhead expenses and dividends) under our Credit Agreement governing our First Lien Term Loan Facility (as defined below).
+As the sole managing member of Virtu Financial, we cause Virtu Financial to make distributions to its equity holders, including the Founder Post-IPO Member, Virtu Employee Holdco, certain current and former members of management of the Company and their affiliates (the "Management Members") and us, in amounts sufficient to fund dividends to our stockholders in accordance with our dividend policy and, as further described below, to cover all applicable taxes payable by us and any payments we are obligated to make under the tax receivable agreements we entered into as part of the Reorganization Transactions, but we are limited in our ability to cause Virtu Financial to make these and other distributions to us (including for purposes of paying corporate and other overhead expenses and dividends) under our Credit Agreement governing our \$1,245.0 million in aggregate principal amount of Senior Secured First Lien Term B-1 Loans due 2031 ("First Lien Term B-1 Loan Facility").
 In addition, certain laws and regulations may result in restrictions on Virtu Financial's ability to make distributions to its equity holders (including us), or the ability of its subsidiaries to make distributions to it.
 These include: